-Made with clay, they bear the makers mark in a reference to the Golem and to contrast them with the perfect female often found in ornamental forms of womanhood.
+All made in various kinds of clay, they bear the makers mark in a reference to the Golem and to contrast them with the perfect female often found in ornamental forms of womanhood.

-Featured in exhibitions and performances in Holland and the UK, the angels once appeared in a de-baptism ritual I conducted in a church; during exhibition their wings often fall off and now, due to sales, theft, gifting, accidental damage, flaws in the making and embarrassment, the congress is highly diminished and currently in hiding.
+Featured in exhibitions and performances in Holland and the UK, the angels once appeared in a ritual I conducted in a church; during exhibition their wings often fall off and now, due to sales, theft, gifting, accidental damage, flaws in the making, and embarrassment, the congress is highly diminished and currently in hiding.